matronator/parsem/README.md

 > If we have `<% foo|substr:1,3 %>` and provide an argument `['foo' => 'abcdef']`, the filter will get called like this using the arguments provided: `substr('abcdef', 1, 3)`.
 And the final parsed output will thus be this: `bcd`.

 *So far you can specify only one filter per variable declaration, but that will probably change in the future.*

+### Built-in filters

+There are a few built-in filters that you can use:

+`upper` - Converts the variable to uppercase

+`lower` - Converts the variable to lowercase

+`upperFirst` - Converts the first character of the variable to uppercase

+`lowerFirst` - Converts the first character of the variable to lowercase

+`first` - Returns the first character of the variable

+`last` - Returns the last character of the variable

+`camelCase` - Converts the variable to camelCase

+`snakeCase` - Converts the variable to snake_case

+`kebabCase` - Converts the variable to kebab-case

+`pascalCase` - Converts the variable to PascalCase

+`titleCase` - Converts the variable to Title Case

+`length` - Returns the length of the variable

+`reverse` - Reverses the variable

+`random` - Returns a random character from the variable

+`truncate` - Truncates the variable to the specified length

 ### Use in code